 Can you hear them saying this?
-And more particularly can hear how they are saying it?
+And more particularly can you hear how they are saying it?

 In the marketing and advertising world this term is used for the written tone of voice of a brand or an organisation.
 And it defines how you hear this voice in your head. ⚠️Brand voice and tone of voice are key parts of the DNA of your brand identity or brand personality.